adam30202/Fitness-App/README.md

 -   User's can view their own posts, all other user posts, and using the GeoLocator feature, view posts made in their current city.

+-   User's can like posts.
+Their ID is added to the post's data to ensure one like per user.

 -   Full user authentication using JWT.

 -   A Wizard form for making/editing posts.